AproBeetle/SnowmenV.S.Anvils/README.md

 # SnowmenV.S.Anvils
-This is a simple game that I made for a Game Jam.
+This is a simple game that I made for a Game Jam with Python and Pygame.